 If you need to cancel your appointment, please give us 72 hours’ notice.
 Another family will be grateful for your time.
 Please call 215-590-2547 to cancel.

 When you arrive

-The Division of Rheumatology is located on the fourth floor of the Richard D. Wood Pediatric Ambulatory Care Center, on CHOP’s Main Campus.
-Paid parking is available below the Wood Center.
+The Division of Rheumatology is located on the 12th floor of the Buerger Center for Advanced Pediatric Care, on CHOP’s Main Campus.
+Paid parking is available below the Buerger Center.

 When you arrive for your child’s first visit, you will register your child with the front desk.
 Please arrive 30 minutes prior to your child’s scheduled appointment so we can review all of your paperwork and ask any additional questions.

 If you arrive late, you risk being seen later or having your appointment rescheduled.
 Please call us at 215-590-2547 if you are running late.